AcroMedia/ansible-role-letsencrypt/README.md

 # Ansible role: letsencrypt

-For use on shared hosting servers.
-The role:
+This role was designed to work with [acromedia.nginx](https://github.com/AcroMedia/ansible-role-nginx) and [acromedia.nginx](https://github.com/AcroMedia/ansible-role-virtual-host), but it is possible to use it only install certbot if you set your vars as in the example bare-bones playbook below.

+Assuming the above is true, the default behaviour of the role is to:
-- Installs certbot from LetsEncrypt (snapd version),
+- Install certbot from LetsEncrypt (snapd version),
-- Makes a `/.well-known/acme-challenge` virtual directory available to all virtual hosts on the server (including the default site), so all sites can regsiter and renew LE SSL certificates,
+- Make a `/.well-known/acme-challenge` virtual directory, which is automatically available to all the virtual hosts on the server (including the default site), so all sites can register and renew LE SSL certificates without extra configuration,
-- Overwrites the default site config (after backing up the original), so it can be served with a valid LetsEncrypt certificate instead of the default snakeoil certificate.
+- Overwrite the default site config (after backing up the original), so it can be served with a valid LetsEncrypt certificate instead of the default snakeoil certificate.

-As an added bonus, after this role is installed, you won't need to create new virtual hosts to register new LetsEncrypt certificates.
-Since the default site acts as a catch-all, as long as DNS points at your server, you can register a certificate for that name.

 ## Requirements

+###### In all cases:
 - Snapd + core must already be working
+- Working DNS: LetsEncrypt uses DNS validation.
+Any certificate name you're registering must resolve to the machine you're registering the cert from.

+###### When `letsencrypt_webserver` is not `none`:
 - (NGINX or Apache 2) on (Ubuntu >= 16.04 or CentOS/RedHat >= 7)

-- Working DNS: The cert name you're registering must resolve to the machine you're registering the cert from
+###### When: `letsencrypt_create_default_server_cert` is `true` (the default):
-- A working fully qualified host name: If `hostname -f` on the machine doesn't correctly resolve to the machine from the outside world, you need to either fix it, or override it with one that does resolve with `default_site_fqdn` from your playbook instead.
+- A working fully qualified host name, OR, that you specify `letsencrypt_default_site_fqdn` as a dns name that does correctly.
+If `hostname -f` on the machine doesn't correctly resolve to the machine from the outside world, you need to either fix the hostname, or override it with one that does resolve by specifying a valid `default_site_fqdn` from your playbook instead.

 ## Role Variables

 - **letsencrypt_webserver**

   The brand of web server that's installed on the server.
 Defaults to `nginx`.
-Can be either `nginx` or `apache`.
+Can be one of: `nginx`, `apache`, or `none`.

 - **http_port**